IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

 Introduction
 ------------

 External tools are additional applications the user can access or open from your Dataverse installation to preview, explore, and manipulate data files and datasets.
-The term "external" is used to indicate that the tool is not part of the main Dataverse software.
+The term "external" is used to indicate that the tool is not part of the main Dataverse Platform.

 Once you have created the external tool itself (which is most of the work!), you need to teach a Dataverse installation how to construct URLs that your tool needs to operate.
 For example, if you've deployed your tool to fabulousfiletool.com your tool might want the ID of a file and the siteUrl of the Dataverse installation like this: https://fabulousfiletool.com?fileId=42&siteUrl=http://demo.dataverse.org